sidebo/text-zetkin/README.md

 - Get the 46elks.se API username, password and the phone number you wish to send from (in international format)
 - Fill the `.env` file with the username, password and phone number as in .env-sample

-## Gecko webdriver
+## Gecko webdriver and browser
 To fetch the authentication token automatically, this script requires the [Gecko Webdriver](https://github.com/mozilla/geckodriver/releases).
+Download it and move the executable to somewhere in your `$PATH`.
+You also need to use the [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) web browser.

 ## Python environment setup
 Install via pip: